AAROC/discourse-sso/README.md

 Role Variables
 --------------

 Variables are used to tune the Rails application that runs Discourse.
-These are in a template, and set in the `defaults/main.yml` and `vars/main.yml` file.
-Please read them and set them accordingly in `vars/main.yml`
+These are in a template, and sensible defaults are set in the `defaults/main.yml` file.
+However, not all variables can have sensible defaults (such as email addresses), since your instance will be special :snowflake:.
+You should set them them accordingly in your playbook or in `vars/main.yml`.
+See the [Ansible documentation on variables](https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html#variable-precedence-where-should-i-put-a-variable) for how Ansible deals with variable precendence.

   - `db_shared_buffer_size`
   - `unicorn_workers`